kangli-bionic/prep-step-2/README.md

 Once you've finished the curriculum for Prep Step 2, you'll want to take our Step 2 assessment.
-This assessment is done online with a TA from App Academy via a Skype conversation.
+This assessment is done online with a TA from App Academy via a Skype interview.
 We've given you four practice assessments to prepare before you take this assessment.

 Good luck, future developers!